ChEM-H researchers work toward new understanding of cancer camouflage

 Soon after Li emailed him, Smith showed up in her office wanting to help, and soon after that he had designed a molecule the team thought could disable cancer cells’ defenses.
 In tests, the team found that Smith’s molecule helped disable the defenses of several different cancer cell lines, and postdoc Volker Böhnert further showed that it could help shrink cancerous tumors in mice.
 And in some mice – about ten percent – a mix of radiation therapy and injections of the new molecule into tumors appears to have cured the mice of cancer altogether.

 Although those are just the first results with a potential new drug, the researchers are optimistic that they could be on the path toward a better way to treat cancer.

-The study, “2’3’-cGAMP is an immunotransmitter and its hydrolase ENPP1 is an innate immune checkpoint,” is available on the BioRxiv, along with a companion paper which describes how a transporter molecule helps the immunotransmitter get into immune cells.
+The study, “Extracellular cGAMP is a cancer-cell-produced immunotransmitter involved in radiation-induced anticancer immunity,” was published in an earlier form in the BioRxiv, along with a companion paper which describes how a transporter molecule helps the immunotransmitter get into immune cells.